Hint: most pets DON’T like explosions.

 - Keep their collar on.

 If they do freak out and make a break for it, you’re gonna wanna keep them identified.
-If you don’t have an ID tag on your furry friend yet, go spend the $5 at Walmart now.
-Like RIGHT NOW.
+If you don’t have an ID tag on your furry friend yet, go spend the $5 now, before the fireworks start.